-Household composition
+- Household composition

 - Local preferences (if applicable)

 - Emergency contacts

 - Previous landlord references

 - Background references

 - Care of unit

 - Family income

 - Family assets

 - Child-care expenses

 - Disability assistance expenses

 - Medical expenses

 - Criminal background

 - 8. Third Party Verifications

-PHCD reserves the right to implement PIH Notice 2013-03 as needed to relieve administrative burden.
+- a.
+PHCD has implemented the following temporary provisions pursuant to the PIH Notice 2013-03:

-a.
+- Streamlined re-examination for elderly families and disabled families on fixed income (applies only to participants of Public Housing, Housing Choice Voucher, and Section 8 Moderate Rehabilitation).
+It does not require the participant to provide third party verification (e.g. paystubs, payroll, unemployment benefits) and allows PHAs to use the most recent 12 months income information in EIV.
+Nevertheless, income sources not available in EIV should be verified by third party sources.

+- Self-certification of assets for less than \$5,000 (applies to both applicant and participant).
+It does require third party verification (e.g. bank statements) for net assets of more than \$5,000 value and the income derived from those assets.
+PHAs are allowed to obtain the family's self-certification of the assets value and anticipated income.

+- b.
 PHCD will comply with the most recent HUD guidance on verification requirements.
 PHCD will utilize the verification guidelines under PIH Notice 2010-19 (issued May 17, 2010), Verification Guidance, and PIH 2010-03 (issued January 21, 2010), Verification of Social Security and Supplemental Security Income benefits, as applicable, and any subsequent guidelines and regulations issued by USHUD.